SalmanStarneo/GE1CA/README.md

 Brackeyes
 Sebastian Lague

-Sebastine
 # What I am most proud of in the assignment
-- The *skybox* and the *water plane* Shaders worked very well after the hours spent debugging the Render Pipeline and fixing the graphic settings for unity.
+- The *skybox* and the
+- The *water plane*
+Spent hours debugging the Render Pipeline and fixing the graphic settings for unity, so that the sheders works properly.

+- Fixing the planet display and metrial, as after getting the universal pipeline working for the other objects it took a while for to have it retain its matrial.

 # Proposal submitted earlier can go here: